 Tasra is creating a documentary about Invisible Illness to help people know they are not alone.
-And to help spread awareness about the documentary, Janice and Tasra are sharing here at 5 Minutes for Mom a 5 Part Series: “Thriving While Living with Chronic Illness”.
+And to help spread awareness about the documentary, Janice and Tasra are sharing their personal stories of living with chronic illness.

-The first post was Janice’s story: Thirty Years Later — The Story I Never Told You.
+You can read Janice’s story in Thirty Years Later — The Story I Never Told You.

 What are you doing now?

 I hope the next time I see you, you’re better.

 If you’ve heard these statements, you could have a chronic illness.
 And you have probably learned to hide it and suffer in silence because the frustration of misunderstanding and misinformation can just add to the weight of your struggle.